 Characterization of pine needle mortality and associated fungal pathogens.

-1. Collect samples from sites across AL, GA and possibly MS. Culture samples and confirm with sequencing.
+- 1. Continue to collect samples from sites across AL and GA as well as other southeastern states.
+Culture samples and extract DNA, confirm with sequencing. - 2.
+Complete extension publication with ACES and write manuscripts.